 Our consultations are “no-obligation.”
 This means that you retain the freedom to make your own informed choice before engaging contractually with us.
 You are not obligated to take any action unless you feel Minc Law is a good fit for you and your internet issue.
 You can meet with us, review the engagement agreement, and still decide to walk away.

-If you have any additional questions about the process of retaining Minc Law for your internet law issue, or if you would like to schedule a free consultation, contact us to schedule your free, initial no-obligation consultation.
+If you have any additional questions about the process of retaining Minc Law, contact us to schedule your free, initial no-obligation consultation with an intake specialist.
 You can reach us by calling us at (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.